gitex-flow/gitex-flow-node/README.md

 1. **Easy creation of frequent releases**:
    Continous and frequent releases are mostly an essential part of the project requirement, especially for agile projects.
    A deployment can be very error prune and time intense.
-   For this reason, it is worth investing in making the deployment process as simple as possible.
+   For this reason, it is worth investing in a deployment process that is as simple as possible.

 2. **Simplifies the automation of build tasks**:
-   The standardization of releases simplifies the automation of versioning (ex. semantic versioning) and build tasks (ex. building npm packages or executables).
+   The standardization of releases allows easier automation of versioning (e.g. semantic versioning) and build tasks (e.g. building npm packages or executables).

-3. **Scales well for different team sizes**:
+3. **Good scaling for different team sizes**:
-   When a project gets bigger and more complicated or several developers work on it, a defined release process becomes more and more important.
+   When a project gets bigger, more complicated or several developers are working on it, a defined release process becomes more and more important.

 4. **Keep the user informed about changes and features**:
-   Frequent releases carry the risk that the user loses track of the versions and their changes.
+   Frequent releases makes it harder for users to track the new versions and their changes.
    Transparency is important in increasing the acceptance of the software and allows to participate the user into the software project.

-## Additional features compared to the standard git flow
+# Features

+**gitex-flow** is fully compatible with **git flow**.
+This means that gitex-flow uses the same commands as git flow, but with additional functionality:

-1. Automatic calculation of next versions for release and hotfix branches by using [semantic versioning (SemVer)](https://semver.org/) and the BREAKING CHANGE flag of [conventional commits](#commit-message-convention).
+1. Automatic calculation of versions for release and hotfix branches using [semantic versioning (SemVer)](https://semver.org/) and BREAKING CHANGE flag of [conventional commits](#conventional-commits-guideline).
-2. Automatic dumping of the npm project versions (package.json, package-lock.json).
+2. Automatic dumping of npm project versions (`package.json`, `package-lock.json`).
-3. Automatic generation of a changelog for each version by [conventional commits](#commit-message-convention).
+3. Automatic creation of a changelog for each version by [conventional commits](#conventional-commits-guideline).

 # User documentation